ThndrDev/StationeersVR/README.development.md

 # Setting up a development environment

 ## Software you will need
 * Stationeers (obviously) with the VR Mod Installed.
-(It's recommend making a copy of the game folder to be used for development)
+(It's recommended to make a copy of the game folder to be used for development)
 * [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com/vs/)
    - Make sure to choose Universal Platform and Unity Game Development at the install, in the workload options.
 * [.NET 6 SDK](https://dotnet.microsoft.com/pt-br/download)